bgeorgios/BDCop4CF/README.md

 # BDCop4CF
-*This manuscript is currently under review.
+*The manuscript associated with these codes is currently under review.
 More information coming soon...*